quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Alternatively, the client (but not the server) can use 0-RTT resumption as a replacement for this keepalive traffic.
-In this case, a client that wants to send data to a server over a long-idle connection can simply assume it has already timed out, and reconnect with 0-RTT.
-This reduces the latency involved with restarting the connection, compared to the reset and restart strategy above.
-It is of course only applicable in cases in which 0-RTT data is safe: when the client is the restarting peer, and when the data to be sent is idempotent.
+In this case, a client that wants to send data to a server over a connection idle longer than the server's idle timeout (available from the idle_timeout transport parameter) can simply reconnect with 0-RTT.
+This reduces the latency involved with restarting the connection.
+It is of course only applicable in cases in which 0-RTT data is safe, when the client is the restarting peer, and when the data to be sent is idempotent.

 # Use of Streams